akamai/terraform-provider-akamai/docs/data-sources/properties.md

-Use `akamai_properties` data source to query and retrieve the list of properties for a group and contract that the current API token has access to.
+Use `akamai_properties` data source to query and retrieve the list of properties for a group and contract that the current EdgeGrid API client token has access to.

 ## Example Usage

-Given a contract and group return what properties exist for the user:
+Return properties associated with the EdgeGrid API client token given a contract and group:

 datasource-example.tf
 ```hcl-terraform